- About Us

 A full mailbox can't receive new emails.
 If you receive a 'mailbox is 80/90/95% full' warning email, act fast to free up serverside storage.

 Lots of spam can also clog up the mailbox.

 For an IMAP account, remember that the Trash and Spam folders are stored on the server mailbox too.
 If you don't empty them often, they will occupy a lot of MBs at your expense!

 Just like with paper mail, large items can fill your mailbox quickly.
 'Large' often means attached photos, especially photos which are high quality and/or not compressed.

 Watch out for email accounts belonging to (or forwarding to) staff who have left or are away.
-Be very careful with a basic contact address like info@, sales@: the address used on your website.
-SuttonNet can set up permanent or temporary redirection (mail forwarding) if needed.
+They can stack up incoming emails fast.
+Be careful too with a basic contact address like info@, sales@: the address used on your website.
+You don't want that account to start rejecting new mail.

-You can forward email from your @mydomain email account to any other email account.
+You can forward email from your @mydomain email account to any other email account, such as Gmail.
 Some clients prefer to stick with the mail software they know, rather than learn another system for own-domain email.

 With aliasing, one email account has several names: eg email@example.com as an alias of firstname.lastname@example.org.

 Aliases can only be set up within the same domain (ie the email address looks exactly the same after the @ sign).